John Durang: Family and later life

-In February 1787, Durang had married Mary McEwen, also a dancer, with whom he had six children: Charles, Richard Ferdinand, Augustus Felix, Charlotte Elizabeth, Juliet Catherine ("Julia"), and Mary Ann.
+In February 1787, Durang married Mary McEwen, a dancer, with whom he had six children: Charles, Richard Ferdinand, Augustus Felix, Charlotte Elizabeth, Juliet Catherine ("Julia"), and Mary Ann.
 All were trained as dancers and actors in their youth, and all six of them accompanied their father on summer tours of towns around Philadelphia, where he presented bits of plays, ballets, acrobatics, puppet shows, equestrian feats, and the ever-popular hornpipe.
 Charles followed in his father's varied footsteps as an actor, ballet master, author, and stage manager.
 Ferdinand had a long career as an actor and dancer but is best remembered as the musician who suggested the tune for Francis Scott Key's poem that eventually became the lyrics of "The Star-Spangled Banner".

 Charlotte and Julia were both successful dancers and actresses.
 The former had a relatively brief career, but Julia, under her married names, became quite famous.
 Between 1822 and 1837, Julia Durang Godey Wallace appeared on stage in New York in at least sixty-seven different productions of ballets, plays, and operas.
 Augustus gave up performing, became a sailor, and was lost at sea.
 Mary Ann, the youngest of the siblings, danced on stage in her youth but then dropped out of sight.

 Their mother, Mary McEwen Durang, was also a sometime dancer but was largely occupied with raising her children.
 After she died of tuberculosis in 1812, John Durang married again, but nothing is recorded about his second wife except her name, Elizabeth.

 In his later years, Durang largely gave up performing, describing himself as a "dance instructor" in his memoirs.
 He died in 1822 at age fifty-four and, according to his expressed wishes, was buried in Saint Mary's churchyard in Philadelphia.

+Durang's descendant, Jack Myers, is a Delaware Valley-based author who has published several books including Row House Days, Row House Blues, The Delco Files, The Pennsylvania Files, Knights' Gold, The Son of Zodiac, and Treasure Kids!